 bell hooks, among love’s greatest theorists, asserts that “the word ‘love’ is most often defined as a noun,” but “we would all love better if we used it as a verb.”
 Love (of all kinds) is more than a feeling, she says.
 It’s an action, a practice, an ongoing commitment — one that, in our experience, looks different for different people.

 Sonnet: My own default mode of loving is effusive: hands and wordsy.
 Next to someone I care about, I itch to blurt praise, tip my head onto their shoulder, rest a hand on their leg.
-One of our close friends always says, “You know we’ve reached the good kind of drunk when Sonnet is going around kissing everyone on the cheek.”
+One of our close friends always says, “You know we’ve reached the good kind of tipsy when Sonnet is going around kissing everyone on the cheek.”

 I’ve never felt like the scope or frequency of my affection cheapened it.
 It always comes from a place of genuine tenderness, of reverence for connection.